SE-UP/RSE-UP/chapters/commit_messages.md

 # Writing good commit messages

 We follow the commit message standard as described [here](https://www.conventionalcommits.org/en/v1.0.0/).
-We habe also included version 1.0 below
+We have also included version 1.0 below:

 ## Conventional Commits 1.0.0